ctsuu/RoboLawnMowerTank/README.md

 The lawn mower based on KB750-8A model, 130KG, cutting path 550mm wide.
 Moving speed 0-6km/hr.
 Slope 0-30 deg.
 Remove control range 100m.
 Engine output 7.5 horse power.

+There are some key technologies we are going to explore and implement are list as following:
+1. Active Agent
+2. Simplify perception problems
+3. Minimalist design of autonomous behaviours
+4. Hardware and Software Co-design

+Let's

 ## Assumption:
 I haven't see the real machine yet, therefore, I made some necessary assumptions in order to complete the high lever control system design.